JAAlvarado-Montes/transyto/README.rst

-Let's detect Tránsito(s)!
+Let's detect Tránsyto(s)!
 ==========

-**Tránsito is a friendly-user package for doing transit photometry with Python.**
+**Tránsyto is a friendly-user package for doing transit photometry with Python.**

 **Documentation: https://**